You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 His generation, the Titans that existed before most of the other gods, all received critter bodies.
 The goat-look was given to him.

-Zeus threw him into Tartarus, because — of all Greek gods — Pallas had chosen Athena to pick on.
+Zeus threw him into Tartarus, because — of all Olympian gods — Pallas had chosen Athena to pick on.
 In Greek mythology, the god of warcraft felt a little lusty and attacked her.
 So she skinned him and turned his hide into a battle shield.

 The bad attitude of Pallas is hardly surprising when you look at this Greek god’s family tree.
 He’s the father of Kratos, the crazy mall guard.